Pride and WWF-UK

 To tackle the biggest challenges our planet faces, we need to include everyone

-We understand that strength comes from diversity, and if we are to solve the global challenges facing our planet right now - and build a future in which both people and nature thrive – we must do so together.
-This Pride Month, we continue to advocate for the LGBTQ+ community and we reaffirm our dedication to supporting and uplifting the trans community.
-WWF stands against discrimination in all its forms.
-Together let’s create a world that nurtures a sense of belonging for everyone."
+Diversity is a source of strength, creativity and innovation.
+If we are to solve the huge global challenges facing our planet – and build a future in which both people and nature thrive – we must and will do this together.
+This Pride Month, we reaffirm our commitment to supporting our LGBTQ+ colleagues and the wider community, standing for unity and continuing to challenge discrimination and prejudice."

 - Tanya Steele, Chief Executive